Infield fly rule

 The infield fly rule is a rule of baseball and softball that treats certain fly balls as though caught, before the ball is caught, even if the infielder fails to catch it or drops it on purpose.
 The umpire's declaration of an infield fly means that the batter is out (and all force plays are removed) regardless of whether the ball is caught.
 The rule exists solely to prevent the defense from executing a double play or triple play by deliberately failing to catch a ball that an infielder could catch with ordinary effort.

 Reasoning

 A ball batted into the air subjects baserunners to a dilemma.
-If the ball is caught, they must return to their original base; if not caught, the batter becomes a runner and certain runners are forced to advance to the next base.
+If the ball is caught, they must return to their original base; if it is not caught, the batter becomes a runner and existing runners are forced to advance to the next base if all bases between them and the (now running) batter are occupied.
 Baserunners study the fielder and advance only far enough from the base to ensure that they can return safely if the ball is caught.
 If a presumed catch becomes a non-catch, forced runners must run forward instead of back.
-This creates an advantage for the defense in intentionally failing to execute an easy catch, which the infield fly rule exists to remove.
+Intentionally failing to execute an easy catch gives the defense an advantage that the infield fly rule exists to remove.
+The officiating rationale that ultimately led to the rule began in the 1860s, due to the requirement to tag up on a base, and was formalized in 1874.